Muscular Endurance Disadvantages

 Metabolic Pathways

 Three metabolic pathways provide energy to the working muscles during physical activity.
 Muscular endurance uses the oxidative pathway and neglects the glycolytic and phosphagen pathway.
-The phosphagen system is used during high-powered activities while the glycolytic system is used during moderate-powered activities.
-For total fitness and all-around conditioning, you need to have a balance of all three pathways.
+Your body uses the phosphagen system during high-powered activities, while it taps into the glycolytic system during moderate-powered activities.
+For total fitness and all-around conditioning, you need to create a balance between all three pathways.